Chern-Simons theory and the quantum Racah formula: A path integral derivation of the quantum Racah formula

 In \cite{BlTh1} $\WLO(L)$ was evaluated in the torus gauge approach in the special case where the link $L$ consists exclusively of 3 vertical loops with colors $\lambda, \mu, \nu \in \Lambda^k_+$ (cf. Remark \ref{rm_BlTh} below).
 The result of this evaluation is the expression on the right-hand side of Eq. \eqref{rhs_fusion_rules} above.
 As we showed in Secs. \ref{sec4}--\ref{sec5} when evaluating the WLOs of loops without double points in the torus gauge approach the expressions on the right-hand side of Eq. \eqref{eq_quantum_racah} arise naturally.
 In other words: both the left-hand side and the right-hand side of Eq. \eqref{eq_quantum_racah} appear naturally in the torus gauge approach when computing the WLOs of suitable links.
 One can therefore hope to obtain a path integral derivation of Eq. \eqref{eq_quantum_racah} by considering links that contain both vertical loops and loops without double points.
 Accordingly, let us now generalize some of the results obtained in Secs. \ref{sec4} and \ref{sec5} to this more general situation where the (colored) link $L= ((l_1, l_2, \ldots, l_N),(\gamma_1,\gamma_2,\ldots,\gamma_N))$ is allowed to contain vertical loops.
 More precisely, we assume that the sub link $(l_1,l_2, \ldots, l_n)$, $n \le N$, is admissible and each loop $l_k$ for $k \in \{n+1, \ldots, N\}$ is a ``vertical'' loop ``above'' the point $\sigma_k \in \Sigma$, i.e. $l^k_{\Sigma}$ is a constant mapping taking only the value $\sigma_k$.
-Moreover, we will assume for simplicity that $\wind(l^k_{S^1})=1$ for each $k \in \{n+1, \ldots, N\}$.
-Then, using similar arguments as in Subsec. \ref{subsec4.4} we can again derive Eq. \eqref{eq_WLO_Endformel} where $\cS t_{CS}(L)$ is now given by
+For each of the vertical loops $l_k$, $k \in \{n+1, \ldots, N\}$, we will use a ``canonical'' framing, i.e. a framing which fulfills the following condition: if the framing is represented\footnote{alternatively, if we represent the framing in terms of another loop $l'_k$ which is ``sufficiently close'' to $l_k$ (cf. e.g. Sec.
+2.1 and Fig. 3b and Fig. 3c in \cite{Wi}) then a canonical framing is one where (not only $l_k$ but also) $l'_k$ is vertical loop} in terms of a vector field $X$ on $arc(l_k)$, then the projection of each vector $X_{l_k(s)}$, $s \in [0,1]$, onto $T_{\sigma_k} \Sigma$ coincides with some fixed vector $v \in T_{\sigma_k} \Sigma$.